Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Systematics

 We note that the results for the two cosmological models are in qualitative agreement, where the response of high (low) $\mathcal{S}/\mathcal{N}$ peaks to an increased survey depth is positive (negative).
 This is caused by the fact that a greater depth increases the shear signal, which shifts the peak function towards higher $\mathcal{S}/\mathcal{N}$ values.
-Some differences are observed, the largest being at the low-$\mathcal{S}/\mathcal{N}$ end of the derivative, with some also seen at the high end.
-With model-00 being quite distant from model-FID -- notably a 12\% lower value of $S_8$ -- we do not expect the derivatives to be identical.
-Given the current statistical uncertainty of the measurements however, we ignore this uncertainty on the derivative, but this will need to be revisited in the future.
+Some differences are observed towards the large $\mathcal{S}/\mathcal{N}$ values.
+With model-00 being quite distant from model-FID -- notably a 12\% lower value of $S_8$ -- we do not expect the derivatives to be identical, but the impact of this difference is highly suppressed by the tight priors on $\Delta z^{ij}$.
+Given the current statistical uncertainty of the measurements however, we therefore ignore this cosmology dependence, but this will need to be revisited in the future.
 Similarly to K16, we choose to model the redshift uncertainty by scaling the measurement in each of the $\mathcal{S}/\mathcal{N}$ bins with this linear model prior to marginalising over $\Delta z$ in the likelihood inference.
 Namely, we compute $N_{\rm peaks}^{ij}(\Delta z^{ij}) = N_{\rm peaks}^{ij}(\Delta z=0) + \left(\partial N_{\rm peaks}^{ij}/\partial \Delta z\right)\Delta z^{ij}$, using the derivative extracted from the model-FID cosmology, where $\Delta z^{ij}= \left( \Delta z^{i} + \Delta z^{j} \right) /2$.